 “Don’t play the victim to circumstances you created.”
 I saw that statement on Facebook and it hit me like cold shower.
 Wow.
 So simple yet so profound.
 I would alter it some to read; “Don’t play the victim to circumstances that you helped to create.”
 The latter statement sums up what is going on with the issue of illegal immigration to the U.S. The U.S., as a nation, is experiencing the consequences of decades of supporting tyrants and greed in Mexico, Central and South America and elsewhere.
 Everyone who believes it is too much trouble to pay attention to politics needs to wake up, politics can and will affect your life!

-What do we expect when the U.S. government, and U.S. corporations, have spent hundreds of millions of dollars supporting leaders and methods which render countries unlivable for vast numbers of the populations of those countries?
+What do we expect when some U.S. corporations have been engaging in profiteering too often at the expense of and to the detriment of the common people in several Central and South American countries.
+While, concurrently, the U.S. government has been spending hundreds of millions of dollars supporting leaders and methods which render countries unlivable for vast numbers of the populations of those countries?

 We cannot as a people continue to ignore a simple reality; we need to be working to build a culture which is supportive and nurturing of whole and healthful human life.
 And we need to support such efforts elsewhere.
 What we are doing now, as a matter of national policy and culture is worshiping the “bottom line”.
 It’s all about the money.
 We have become a species in which too much of what we, as a species, are engaged in seems hellbent in destroying our environment…and ourselves.
 Often or always in the name of corporate and/or personal “profit”.
 It seems too many in positions of political and industrial power have narrowly defined “profit” to include only monetary or material gain.
 This is proving to be a very costly error in reasoning.